 Our aligners are made of a smooth, comfortable, BPA free plastic that won't irritate your cheeks and gums like traditional metal braces often do.

-No. We have a board-certified, licensed orthodontist review each case and enhance every treatment plan.
+No. We have a licensed orthodontist review each case and enhance every treatment plan.
 This way we can send you your aligners directly from the lab to your home, saving you costly trips to the your local dental clinic.
 Easysmile is deeply committed to the medical safety and positive outcome of our patients.
 We collect the same medical data before treatment as a traditional orthodontic practice would.

 Depending on how crooked your teeth are, our invisible aligner system is designed to be used for 3 to 10 months.